Best Tiramisu Cake Recipe (with Mascarpone Frosting) + Video

 Ingredient Notes and Substitutions

-- Flour – You can simulate cake flour and achieve a lighter crumb by adding cornstarch to all-purpose flour in the batter.
+- Flourย – You can simulate cake flour and achieve a lighter crumb by adding cornstarch to all-purpose flour in the batter.ย

-If you would rather just use cake flour, be sure to omit the cornstarch. - Eggs and sugar – Whipping these together with the whisk attachment makes a light, fluffy sponge cake.
+If you would rather just use cake flour, be sure to omit the cornstarch. - Eggs and sugarย – Whipping these together with the whisk attachment makes a light, fluffy sponge cake.ย

-It should be smooth, thick, and firm right out of the container to get the correct consistency in the frosting.
+It should be smooth, thick, and firm right out of the container to get the correct consistency in the frosting.ย

-Don’t have any?
-Make our homemade mascarpone instead of running to the store. - Flavored extract – Use both vanilla and almonds extracts in the batter to incorporate more of the traditional flavors.
+Since this is the star of the show, I always add a generous layer of mascarpone cream, and it never disappoints.ย - Flavored extractย – Use both vanilla and almonds extracts in the batter to incorporate more of the traditional flavors.

-- Espresso rum soak – For an alcohol-free version of this tiramisu cake recipe, replace the dark rum with amaretto syrup or additional espresso.
+- Espresso rum soakย – For an alcohol-free version of this tiramisu cake recipe, replace the dark rum with amaretto syrup or additional espresso.

-- Whipped cream – You can make the border decoration sweeter if you’d like!
+- Whipped creamย – You can make the border decoration sweeter if youโd like!
 Simply add a tablespoon of powdered sugar when whipping the heavy cream.

 - Garnish – Sift cocoa powder through a sieve to get a fine, even coating on top of your tiramisu layer cake.